drovani/rovaninet-posts/about.md

 ## Experience & Responsibilities

-### Chief Technology Officer at _Nation Business Institute | NBI, Inc._
+### Chief Technology Officer at _National Business Institute | NBI, Inc._

 September 2023 to present

 :::aside{.lead}
-NBI is a continuous legal education provider covering programs on national and state-specific topics, offering a full gamut of training formats and materials including line online seminars, OnDemand streaming videos, and self-paced learning downloads.
+NBI is a continuous legal education provider covering programs on national and state-specific topics, offering a full gamut of training formats and materials including live in-person events, live online seminars, OnDemand streaming videos, and self-paced learning downloads.
 :::

 The Chief Technology Officer is a core role within the National Business Institute, pairing with the President to make up the executive leadership team.
 As CTO, I oversee the Technology Group and provides leadership and expertise for all facets of the technology ecosystem, including network infrastructure, IT service desk operations, application development, web development, and decision support & analytics.
 I am empowered to utilize my business analysis expertise to ensure that NBI’s technology infrastructure, platforms, and processes are designed to support internal business operations, digital and print marketing, online commerce, product delivery, and finance.
 I work closely with and collaborate with other members of NBI's senior leadership team and provide regular updates and advice to the board of directors.